largenumberhere/AIFilterBot/README.md

 In this project's folder (with Program.cs) run the command <code>dotnet run</code>.
 You should be greeted with a prompt for the discord token.
 Paste in the one you got in setup with right-click.

+<h1>Usage</h1>
+Send a message in a server the bot is conencted to.
+It make take several minuites to process your message for the first time (The bot caches the AI's reponse).
+If the bot decides your message is offesive, it will call it out.
+If not, it will stay silent.
+To veridy it is working correctly, you can see logs of the dicision being made in this program's output, and you can also look at the output of alpaccahttp.

+<h1>Comments</h1>
+Although the idea is a fun proof of concept, the AI's responses seem to be unpredicatable.
+Perhaps with some finer tuning for the AI, it could become a viable alternative to manual or 'sware word blacklist'-style moderation.

 <h1>Warning:</h1>
-This program will save the token in the .\bin\Debug\net7.0\data run directory in a compressed file called "data.file".
+This program will save the discord token in the .\bin\Debug\net7.0\data run directory in a compressed file called "data.file".
 It is not plain text but it is easy to decode with the right knowledge.
 Do not data.file to anyone else!
 </p>